 Langley Fitzurse Worship Council

 Our Worship Council was set up in November 2013.
-The members are elected by their classmates and currently in this school year are Emilia, Alex, Zane, Adonis, River, Willow, Summer and Elin.
+The members are elected each year by their classmates and currently in this school year are Emilia, Alex, Zane, Adonis, River, Willow, Summer and Elin.

 Because we are a Church of England school, our role is to help our school evaluate collective worship, and to explore ways in which we can develop the distinctively Christian character of Langley Fitzurse.
 We enjoy working together to make a difference; hearing and discussing new ideas, having a say and input into changes to help the whole school community understand and enjoy worshipping God.